 RK: I came to Ohio two-and-a-half years ago from California.
 And based on all my training and experience that I was fortunate to acquire in California, I found that bringing it to the Ohio courts and implementing it, along with my colleagues, would be very beneficial for the Ohio judicial system.

-TP: In addition to being CEO and President of Certified Interpreters United, you are also the head of an organization here in Ohio?
+TP: In addition to being CEO and President of Certified Interpreters United, are you also a member of any professional organizations here in Ohio?

 RK: Yes, I am.
-I’m the northern representative for the Community and Court Interpreters of Ohio.
+The Community and Court Interpreters of Ohio.

 TP: What does that organization do?

 RK: It’s a professional organization of certified individuals, and also non-certified individuals who are in the process of training and testing and finally certification.
 We gather as a support group within our profession.
 We attend workshops that give certified interpreters additional continuing education credits.
 My colleagues put workshops together as well where I have participated.
 I am also on the advocacy committee for NAJIT, the National Association of Judiciary Interpreters and Translators.

 TP: So Certified Interpreters United, or CIU, works with subcontractors all over the state who are also judicial interpreters.
 Did you grow your network that you – how should I word this –